libregis/GST102/docs/Lab5.md

-# GST 102: Spatial Analysis
-## Lab 5 - Vector Data Analysis - Creating a Site Selection Model
+# Lab 5 - Vector Data Analysis - Creating a Site Selection Model
-### Objective – Using the QGIS Desktop Graphical Modeler to Perform a Site Selection Analysis
+## Objective – Using the QGIS Desktop Graphical Modeler to Perform a Site Selection Analysis

 Document Version: 4/19/2015